 With everything up in the air at the end of the year, the annual “Winter Concert” might be low on the list of your priorities.
 Don’t scrap this time-honored tradition, use the new setting, and circumstances to re-invent what it can be!
 Sure packing hundreds of students and parents into a gymnasium might not work […]

 Explore the idea of instrument families with these fun, engaging, and creative lesson ideas.
 Although essential, this can sometimes be a stale topic but inject some fresh air into it with these new activities.
-Perfect for remote learning, using Google Slides, Seesaw, or Nearpod – you’re students will be instrument experts by the end of […]
+Perfect for remote learning, using Google Slides, Seesaw, or Nearpod – your students will be instrument experts by the end of […]

 May is Asian American, Pacific Islander Heritage Month.
 An important celebration, but one that doesn’t typically draw the fanfare of February’s Black History Month, or Hispanic Heritage Month.
 However, with the popularity of Disney’s Moana and Lava songs I have found an easy engagement piece that allows students to access a part of the world […]

 How are you coping with distance learning?
 Don’t forget about the fun songs and community carpet time activities as well.
 As the music teacher I’ve been hosting daily sing-a-longs with my students, here are some of my favorite ideas and songs.